-- 1. Open the oven door, place the food on the turntable in the oven, and close the oven door. - Set the power selector (1) to the desired power level.
+- 1. Open the oven door, place the food on the turntable in the oven, and close the oven door. - Press stop () .
+Set the power selector () to the desired power level.
 There are five power levels.
-The power selector can be set to any one of these positions. - 3.
-Set the timer selector (2) to the desired cooking time.
-After a delay of 2 seconds the turntable begins to rotate and cooking starts automatically.
-At the end of cooking time four short beep sounds, and the lamp is turned off and "End" will be shown in the display.
+The power selector can be set to any one of these positions. - Set the timer selector (2) to the desired cooking time.
+Press start (3).
+The turntable begins to rotate and cooking starts.
+At the end of cooking time four short beep sounds, and the lamp is turned off and End will be shown in the display.